tysoekong/kong-deck-pr-review/README.md

 # Kong decK PR Review
-A sample repository, with Jenkins pipeline, that runs deck diff against the configured Kong repository.
+A sample repository, with Jenkins pipeline, that runs deck diff against the configured Kong environment.